Herbal Scholarships for Social Change & Environmental Healing

 Through Herbal Education

-Since the flowering of our first online herbal program in 2016, the Chestnut School has awarded more than 400 scholarships to plant lovers around the world.
+Since the flowering of our first online herbal program in 2016, the Chestnut School has awarded more than $562K in scholarships to 400+ plant lovers around the world.
 Many of our scholarship participants work towards social change—community gardeners, herbal teachers, and innovative organizers.

 Our scholarship application period will reopen in 2021.